artemave/assert-raisins/README.md

 ## Features

 - fast
-- runs test for a line number (this way failing tests can be rerun from copying a line in a stacktrace)
+- runs test for a line number (failing tests can be rerun from copying a line from a stacktrace)
-- loads test files before initial `--inspect-brk` breakpoint (so that breakpoints can be set when the debugger pops up, as an alternative to inserting `debugger` everywhere)
+- loads test files before initial `--inspect-brk` breakpoint (breakpoints can be set when the debugger pops up, as an alternative to inserting `debugger` everywhere)
-- no nesting e.g. `describe`/`context` (nesting often spirals out of control making tests difficult to follow)
+- no nesting e.g. `describe`/`context` (nesting often spirals out of control making test setup difficult to follow)
 - no separate `after*` callbacks (instead each `before*` can register cleanup)

 ## Usage